BurningPheonix/BurningPheonix/README.md

 - 😁 I’m looking to collaborate on projects regarding python.
 - I’m looking for help with improving my projects.
 - 📫 How to reach me: email at adarshdas950@gmail.com
-- ⚡ Fun fact: i'm a kid
+- ⚡ Fun fact: i like pizza